canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Inline images

-We removed the inline images (`p-inline-mages`) component.
+We removed the inline images (`p-inline-images`) component.
 Please use the [logo section component](/docs/patterns/logo-section) instead.
+As this pattern requires images to have identical dimensions, the height and width of any which currently use the `p-inline-mages` pattern may need to be updated.

 ## Navigation